Highlights of Everest Base Camp Trek by Road

 You will again see colorful flags and yaks on the way.
 The temperature might drop on the way; thus, wear proper layers and eat.
 As you reach Lobuche, you can treat yourself to bakery items such as pies, hot chocolates, and tea.
 You can enjoy the evening and spend the night there.

-On this day, you will be trekking to your destination for the entire journey, the Everest Base Camp.
+On this day of our Everest base camp trek by road, you will be trekking to Everest Base Camp, your destination for the entire journey.
 It will be a big day as you will cover a distance of about 15 kilometers on the rocky and steep trail.
-After 3 to 4 hours of trek, you will reach Gorakshep, another charming village at an altitude of 5164 meters.
+After 3 to 4 hours of trekking, you will reach Gorakshep, another charming village at an altitude of 5164 meters.

 This is a final push to the base camp.
 “Gorakshep” comes from the bird known as the Himalayan Monal or the Impeyan Monal.
 It is also known as the “gorak” in Nepali.
 You can rest and eat before you climb to EBC.
 From Gorakhsep, you will trek through rugged and rocky rail to reach the Everest Base Camp.